 The Advisory Agreement and Management Agreements are terminable by vote of the Board or by the holders of a majority of the outstanding voting securities of a Fund at any time without penalty, upon 60 days' written notice to the Advisor or a Sub-Advisor, as applicable.
 The Advisory Agreement and the Management Agreements also may be terminated by the Advisor or a Sub-Advisor, as applicable, upon 60 days' written notice to the applicable Fund.
-The Advisory Agreement and the Management Agreements terminate automatically upon their assignment (as defined in the 1940 Act).
+The Advisory Agreement and the Management Agreement Agreements terminate automatically upon their assignment (as defined in the 1940 Act).

 In determining whether to renew the Advisory Agreement and the Management Agreements each year, the Board requests and evaluates information provided by the Advisor and the Sub-Advisors, in accordance with Section 15(c) of the 1940 Act.
-A discussion regarding the Board's basis for approving the Funds' Advisory Agreement with the Advisor and each Management Agreement is included in the Funds' Semi-Annual Report to Shareholders for the period ended June 30, 2023.
+A discussion regarding the Board's basis for approving, other than the APA Enhanced Income Municipal Fund, the Funds' investment advisory agreements with iM Global and each Sub-Advisor is included in the Funds' Form N-CSR for the period ended June 30, 2024.
+With respect to the APA Enhanced Income Municipal Fund, a discussion regarding the Board's basis for approving the Fund's investment advisory agreements with iM Global and APA is included in the Fund's Form N-CSR for the period ended December 31, 2024.

-Advisory fees net of waivers each of the Funds paid to the Advisor and the amounts waived by the Advisor for the last three fiscal years are specified below.
+Advisory fees net of waivers of the Funds paid to the Advisor and the amounts waived by the Advisor for the last three fiscal years are specified below.
 Additional investment advisory fees payable under the Advisory Agreement may have, instead, been reduced by the Advisor and in some circumstances may be subject to reimbursement by the respective Fund, as discussed previously.